caicai67/TeamGamefeels/Milestone2/TeamGameFeels_m2_readme.txt

 			Rigidbodies: Stack of boxes, Small spheres, giant spinning spheres, saddle box, spinning axes, pendulum axes Compound Objects and Joints: Spinning axes, swinging axes Variable Height Terrain: Metal/concrete checkerboard area with ramps, cliff-like area, steep mountain
-			Sounds: Three different walking sounds on different terrains - concrete, dirt, metal; dying sound when contact with giant obstacles
-			Game Feel: Dying scream when hit by giant spheres, pendulums, spinning axes, as well as reaction of axes to character, spheres constantly spin, olive trees in second area
+			Sounds: Three different walking sounds on different terrains - concrete, dirt, metal Game Feel: Dying scream when hit by giant spheres, pendulums, spinning axes, as well as reaction of axes to character
-			Bugs: joints break on the spinning pendulums. character can get stuck under saddle--just keep rolling.
-Late Update should keep character from getting tossed around by capsule interactions--but that was a source of problems (using character controller and capsule collider together for running agility)
+			Bugs: Character configurations did not work on everyone's computers, character colliders may conflict (should be fixed), and joints fall apart easily (despite forces being set to infinity)
 			Terrain: Three areas (pendulums and giant sphere, olive trees and mountains, giant mountain in the way back)

-		KP:
+		KP:-
+			I have completed all of the requirements.

+			Input: Press X on PS4 Controller and Space on keyboard to jump.
+Use direction and jump together to do a forward or backward running jump.

+			Theme: Futuristic enclosed space dimension

+			Compound Objects and Joints: hinged restaurant doors and hinged ramp.
+Created stairs and their collider myself.

+			Terrain: Multiple terrains and stairs and decks.

+			Physics: objects create different sound when they fall or roll, player can knock over all moveable objects, player can push hinged doors and go down a platform via a hinged ramp.

+			Game Feel: wind zone with decreasing sound dopplar effect and swaying palm trees for immersion, Everything is textured.

+			Sounds: different floors cause different footstep sounds.

+			Bug: Please note that all the hinges in my level were lubricated recently so they don't creak.

 		Justin: